doherty100/kidzhackphilly/README.md

 ## Overview

-This repo contains resources and best practices for teaching digital fundamentals and JavaScript coding skills to kids from 8 to 12 years of age.
+This repo contains resources and best practices for teaching digital fundamentals and coding skills to kids from 8 to 12 years of age.

 ## What kids need